 This paper raises questions about the methods and tools that social scientists use to study emotional engagement and emotion more generally.
 The findings demonstrate how emotional engagement unfolds via multimodal interaction between the person and the environment (Schutz et al., 2006).
 In particular, certain qualities of the interaction are indicative of emotional engagement including changes in pace, linking of stimuli, multimodal orchestration and multimodal layering.
 These are aspects of embodied interaction that take place over time, and this temporal dimension is difficult to retain when using retrospective and language based methods.
 Emotional engagement is enacted through the body, with speech existing as one of a set of resources.
 Post-hoc questioning about emotional engagement does not focus on, and cannot capture significant elements of how emotional engagement is realized in interaction.
 Emotional engagement is realized through embodied interaction and this cannot be observed only through students’ spoken discourses of emotion, which, in this particular context, drew heavily on collective or communal vocabularies of emotion and war.
 Multimodality therefore offers tools for ‘observing emotion’ as a central facet of the person-environment interaction.
 We have demonstrated the potential of a multimodal approach to provide insight on the bodily and sensory opportunities for emotional engagement with in-situ history experiences that are opened up by children’s use of mobile technologies.
 We have shown how emotion is both experienced through and written on the body, not as a snapshot, but unfolding in place and time.
 Attending to the detail of the body as a material social site of meaning enabled us to focus in on emotion as it was realised through embodied interaction with the environment, others and artefacts.
 This enabled us to show sequences of linking activity to better understand the place and role of the digital and the physical in fostering emotional engagement.
 Multimodality provides a way to examine in-situ emotional engagement in the context of learning, which, this paper has argued is critical in the context of in-situ learning with mobile digital technologies.
 The ‘in-time’ account afforded by a multimodal approach enables researchers to get at the richness of emotional engagement in a way that is highly contextualized - linking the environment, the mediating objects and devices, and the people.
 This affords distinctly different kinds of data and analysis of emotional engagement from accounts produced via methods that tend to rely on the verbal, quantitative, retrospective and self-reporting of emotion.
 A multimodal approach also enabled us to look at the temporal dimensions of emotional engagement by focusing in on how it unfolds over time during the course of interaction as opposed to the condensed snap shot view of other methods.
 The focus on emotion as an embodied, physical, and multimodal experience has also shown that emotional engagement needs to be understood as realized through gaze, gesture, body orientation, movement, the manipulation of stimuli and devices as well as talk.
 The multimodal approach used in this study thus enabled us to extend the conceptualization of emotional engagement as a multimodal phenomena and methods for its analysis in the context of in-situ mobile learning.
 Future research applying a multimodal lens to how emotional engagement is realized in different learning environments would extend our understanding of the relationship between emotion and different types of activity.

+Conclusion

 References

 Ardito, C., Buono, P., Costabile, M. F., Lanzilotti, R., & Piccinno, A. (2009) Enabling interactive exploration of cultural heritage: an experience of designing systems for mobile devices.
 Knowledge, Technology & Policy, 22(1), 79-86.